micmejia/bible-dump/NKJV/Judges/Judg 2.md

 And they buried him within the border of his inheritance at Timnath Heres, in the mountains of Ephraim, on the north side of Mount Gaash.

 ###### 10
-When all that generation had [^e]been gathered to their fathers, another generation arose after them who did not know the Lord nor the work which He had done for Israel. ## Israel's Unfaithfulness
+When all that generation had been gathered to their fathers, another generation arose after them who did not know the Lord nor the work which He had done for Israel. ## Israel's Unfaithfulness

 ###### 11
 Then the children of Israel did evil in the sight of the Lord, and served the Baals;